-The three are charged with four counts each of second-degree robbery and one count each of kidnapping to commit another crime.
+The three are charged with four counts, each of second-degree robbery and one of kidnapping to commit another crime.
 Additionally, Ely is charged with evading an officer and auto theft with prior convictions.
 Prosecutors allege that they used a gun to rob the bank due to their status as street gang members.

-There were actually four suspects, one still remains at large, who robbed a bank early Wednesday September 12, 2012.
-As they attempted to escape in a stolen vehicle, they were throwing fistful of cash out the window, probably to cause crowds and traffic.
-Well, that they did but it did not play in their favor.
+There were four suspects; one remains at large, who robbed a bank early Wednesday, September 12, 2012.
+As they attempted to escape in a stolen vehicle, they were throwing a fistful of cash out the window, probably to cause crowds and traffic.
+Well, they did, but it did not play in their favor.

 The traffic trapped the suspects they caused by throwing money into the residential streets they were driving through.
 Some sources allege that the suspects called their friends to come out and grab the cash being thrown into the streets.
 If they are convicted, they face life in prison.